AddressFinder/addressfinder-salesforce/README.md

 Existing users can obtain their API key from the [AddressFinder Portal](https://portal.addressfinder.io).

+#### Implementation Examples

-For full example code take a look at our [example VisualForce pages](examples).
+Read and copy our code within the [example VisualForce pages](examples).

-## Open Source
+## Software License

-The AddressFinder for Salesforce script is Open Source.
+The AddressFinder plugin for Salesforce is Open Source.